andy51002000/login-with-amazon/README.md

 Use the Authorization code to get the Acces tokens

-Use the Access tokens to get the Amazon profile
+Use the Access tokens to get the Amazon profile (successful response confirms validity of token)

 Refresh the Access token as needed (they expire every 5 minutes)